Data-driven root-cause analysis for distributed system anomalies: Methods

 For an $n$-node graphical model, all the APs and RPs together form a binary vector $v$ of length $L = n^2$ ($L=\#AP+\#RP$, where $\#AP=n$, $\#RP=n \times (n-1)$).
 One such binary vector is treated as one training example for the system-wide RBM (with $n^2$ number of visible units) and many such examples are generated from different short sub-sequences extracted from the overall training sequence.
 Then, the RBM is trained by maximizing the maximum likelihood of the data.

-During training, weights and biases are obtained such that the training data has low energy.
-During inference then, an anomalous pattern should manifest itself as a low probability (high energy) configuration.
-The energy function for an RBM is defined as:

-where $\textbf{W}$ are the weights of the hidden units, $\textbf{b}$ and $\textbf{c}$ are the biases of the visible units and hidden units respectively.

-With the weights and biases of RBM, free energy can be computed.
-Free energy is defined as the energy that a single visible layer pattern would need to have in order to have the same probability as all of the configurations that contain $\textbf{v}$~\cite{hinton2012practical}, which has the following expression:
+With the weights and biases of RBM, free energy can be computed with the following expression~\cite{hinton2012practical}:

 The free energy in nominal conditions is noted as $\tilde{F}$.
-In cases where there are multiple input vectors with more than one nominal modes, free energy in the nominal states can be averaged or used in conjunction with other metrics.
 In anomalous conditions, a failed pattern will shift the energy from a lower state to a higher state.
 Assume that the patterns can be categorized into two sets, $\textbf{v}^{nom}$ and $\textbf{v}^{ano}$.
 By flipping the set of anomalous patterns $\textbf{v}^{ano}$, a new expression for free energy is obtained:

 Here, $v^{\star}$ has the opposite state to $v$ and represents that the probability of the pattern has been significantly changed.
 In this work, the probabilities of the patterns are binary (i.e. 0 or 1).
 Hence, we have that $v^{\star}=1-v$.
 The sequential state switching is formulated by finding a set of patterns $v^{ano}$ via $\min(F^{s}(v^{ano},v^{nom})-\tilde{F})$.
-Algorithm \ref{algthmS3} is presented to perform root-cause analysis based on the STPN+RBM framework.
-It should be noted that free energy $F$ is used in Algorithm 1, and it can used along with other metrics such as KLD.
-Using KLD alongside with free energy is particularly useful when the distribution of free energy is obtained with multiple sub-sequences.
-KLD may be more robust as it takes multiple sub-sequences into account because a persistent anomaly across the subsequences will cause a significant impact on KLD.
+With bijection function between input units of RBM ($\mathbf{v}$) and patterns in STPN ($\mathbf{\Lambda}$, $\Lambda^{a,a}$ for AP and $\Lambda^{a,b}$ for RP), failed patterns in STPN can be inferred.